parasheryaman19/FTP_Client_Server/README.md

                          quit            - end the ftp session

 Logging In:
-Name: anonymous ,
+Username: user ,
-Password: [empty]
+Password: pass

 Refer video for more clarification.